Thirty years of the finite volume method for solid mechanics: Abstract

 \section{Abstract}

 Since early publications in the late 1980s and early 1990s, the finite volume method has been shown suitable for solid mechanics analyses.
-At present, there are several flavours of the method, including ``cell-centred'', ``staggered'', ``vertex-centred'', ``periodic heterogenous microstructural'', ``Godunov-type'', ``matrix-free'', ``meshless'', as well as others.
-This article gives an overview, historical perspective, comparison and critical analysis of the different approaches, including their relative strengths, weaknesses, similarities and dissimilarities, where a close comparison with the \emph{de facto} standard for computational solid mechanics, the finite element method, is given.
-The article finishes with a look towards future research directions and steps required for finite volume solid mechanics to achieve widespread acceptance.
+At present, there are several flavours of the method, which can be classified in a variety of ways, such as grid arrangement (cell-centred vs staggered vs vertex-centred), solution algorithm (implicit vs explicit), and stabilisation strategy (Rhie-Chow vs Jameson-Schmidt-Turkel vs Godunov upwinding).
+This article gives an overview, historical perspective, comparison and critical analysis of the different approaches where a close comparison with the \emph{de facto} standard for computational solid mechanics, the finite element method, is given.
+The article finishes with a look towards future research directions and steps required for finite volume solid mechanics to achieve more widespread acceptance.

 \keywords{finite volume methods; solid mechanics; stress analysis; finite element methods}